mrchrmn/conslog/README.md

 >
 > Keyboard shortcut: Alt-Shift-C

-The idea behind this snippet was to make it easier to log the test cases that are sometimes provided with coding problems.
+The idea behind this snippet was to make it easier to log the test cases that are sometimes provided with coding problems, eg. on Codewars or Leetcode.

 It wraps the selection in `console.log`s.
-But only the part of the selection until the first semicolon is getting wrapped, the rest remains as is.
+But only the part of the selection until the _last_ semicolon is getting wrapped, the rest remains as is.

 If multiple lines are selected, each line is treated like an individual selection, adding multiple `console.log`s.

+Empty lines and comment lines are skipped.

 ![GIF animation showing Conslog at work](https://github.com/mrchrmn/conslog/blob/main/images/conslogLogSelection.gif?raw=true)